meetjn/Web-Dev-Notes/README.md

 <img width="157" alt="Screenshot 2024-03-22 at 8 26 29 AM" src="https://github.com/meetjn/Web-Dev-Notes/assets/141674944/bd615819-08e5-4eb3-9332-f613ed0e81bf">

 The root layout is defined at the top level of the app directory and applies to all routes.
-This layout is required and must contain html and body tags, allowing you to modify the initial HTML returned from the server.
+This layout is required and must contain HTML and body tags, allowing you to modify the initial HTML returned from the server.
 This will be present in the root layout file and will shown throughout the web pages.
-You can acceess this in the root app directory above pages.tsx file.
+You can access this in the root app directory above pages.tsx file.

 <img width="643" alt="Screenshot 2024-03-22 at 8 29 43 AM" src="https://github.com/meetjn/Web-Dev-Notes/assets/141674944/57288b35-b0e7-4bd7-93ed-d29732bfafe9">